 - You may also need to call the parties.

-- Mediations eligible for payment proceed ONLY when a COVID-19 Impact and Attestation Statement is received from at least one party to the mediation.
-Tenants should use the COVID-19 Impact and Attestation Statement.
+- Mediations eligible for payment processed by AOC proceed ONLY when a COVID-19 Impact and Attestation Statement or Self-Attestation is received from at least one party to the mediation.
+Tenants should use the COVID-19 Impact and Attestation Statement or Self-Attestation.
 Landlords may attest to mediators in a detailed email.
-If mediators have direct knowledge of a COVID-19 impact or if it’s evident from the court filing, etc., mediators (or landlords/attorneys) may submit an affidavit.
+Remember, proof may also be in a court document.
+If mediators have direct knowledge of a COVID-19 impact mediators (or landlords/attorneys) may submit an affidavit.
 If mediators complete an affidavit in lieu of a COVID attestation or court document, it must be submitted with your invoice.

-- Consider setting the mediation for 1-2 weeks out from assignment, allowing time for rental assistance funding discussions.
+- Consider setting the mediation for 7 -10 days prior to the hearing date, allowing time for rental assistance funding discussions and potential two good faith attempts at mediation.
 Remember the 30-day timeline is cut-in-half by rule timelines and working/judicial days.

-- Confidential: Funding source contact information available by emailing email@example.com.
+- Confidential: Clark County funding source contact information available by emailing email@example.com.

 - Conduct mediation by jointly preferred method (ultimate decision is mediator’s).

 - Two good faith attempts to mediate are required by mediators and all parties.

 - Regardless of whether mediation results in an agreement, or if there is no agreement, email Case Disposition Form and “agreement,” if any, to the court of record at least 2 judicial days before the hearing date.
 You must email the form and/or agreement to the court of record and Home Means Nevada or upload the documents you emailed to the court to Home Means Nevada’s The Renter Connect portal.

 - If agreement, reduce agreement to writing (agreement form).

 - Be sure to include the new Case Disposition Form (sample).

 - If no agreement, only the new Disposition Form is required.